radualexandrub/Study/React/React-ToDoApp.md

 ...
 // And <header>..</header> with everything inside it, keep only return(<div ClassName="App"></div>);
 ```
-- Delete everything from `App.css`
+- Delete everything from `App.css` (or delete it completely and remove import)

 ## <a name="startworking"></a>Create new files in `src/components/...`
 - Create a new folder in `todo-app/src` called `components`, and create these files: